empower-ai/dsensei/README.md

 2. Then build the frontend `npm run build`
 3. Switch to the `backend` directory and install python dependencies: `python install -r requirements.txt`
 4. Finally, run the application by executing the following command in the backend directory `flask run -p 5001`

-### Building Your Own Docker Image

-If you want to modify and run the application using Docker, you can build the Docker image using the provided `Dockerfile` in this project.

 ## Usage